whiletruedoio/container-template/README.md

 # Container Template

-Templates and examples for new container repositories.
+Template and example for new container repositories.

 ## Motivation